alonfnt/bayex/README.md

      14        -9.17395      2.74325      3.11174
      15        -7.35265      2.86541      2.88627
 ```
-we can then obtain the maximum value found using
+we can also obtain the maximum value found using
 ```python
 >> optim_params.target
 -7.352654457092285